Vasundhara Tewari Broota: Awards

-Tewari has won multiple awards including a silver medal at 1st International Biennale Algiers, Sanskriti Award, annual awards at All India Fine Arts and Crafts society and Sahitya Kala Parishad.
+Tewari has won multiple awards including a silver medal at 1st International Biennale Algiers, Sanskriti Award, annual awards at All India Fine Arts and Crafts society, Sahitya Kala Parishad and B. C. Sanyal award.

 Reception

 Navneet Mendiratta at Business Standard remarked about her work, "Tewari is one of the few artists who likes to explore the potential of figurative painting, particularly the psycho-political existence of the female body.
 What makes her work stand out is the inherent feminism that translates into women empowerment."

 Personal life

 Tewari married Indian painter Rameshwar Broota in 1995 and lives and works in New Delhi.